 Young adults don’t think about disc deterioration/degeneration until it’s time for the golden years.
 The disorder is known as Scheuermann’s disease, Scheuermann’s Kyphosis, and juvenile disc disorder.
-It affects young adults usually in the late teens to early thirties.
-Spinal injuries can be the cause but many doctors believe genetics that leads to disc degeneration is a major factor.
+It affects young adults, usually in their late teens to early thirties.
+Spinal injuries can cause, but many doctors believe genetics that leads to disc degeneration is a major factor.
 And still, others believe it is the wear and tear on the spine as the main cause.

 The disorder is characterized by disc degeneration throughout the spine.
 The discs are weakened and cannot withstand the pressure of everyday spinal support.
 Then the spine is open to all kinds of spinal health issues.
 These include:

 - Disc displacement

 If left untreated, the condition shifts into full-blown degenerative disc disease combined with various health problems like numbness, muscle weakness, and nerve damage.
 Juvenile disc disorder is rare but is a condition that requires immediate ongoing medical attention to make sure young adults and juveniles protect long-term spinal health.
 Adolescents with consistent back pain need to be thoroughly examined by a chiropractor.
 The value of an accurate diagnosis when it comes to developing and administering advanced treatment could be vital.

 The disorder occurs when parts of the vertebrae known as endplates become too weak to withstand the spinal pressure inside the disc.
 The endplates are the top and bottom areas of the vertebrae that attach to the cartilage disc between each vertebra.